smessie/Article-ESWC2024-DFDP/content/implementation.md

 ## Implementation
 {:#implementation}

-Three proof-of-concept apps are implemented in TypeScript/JavaScript.
+We implemented three proof-of-concept apps in TypeScript/JavaScript.
 The FormGenerator app is an application programmed in the [Ember framework](cite:cites emberjs) generating a form description based on the form the user builds using drag-and-drop.
 The FormRenderer app and FormCli app are two apps that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.

 ### FormGenerator
 {:#implementation-formgenerator}

-The FormGenerator app is developed using Redpencil's [ember-solid library](cite:cites ember-solid) and [rdflib.js](cite:cites rdflibjs).
+The first app in the declarative form description pipeline is to generate the declarative form description.[^ImplementationFormGenerator]
-In [](#fig:FormGenerator) you can see a screenshot of the app where the user can provide policy values, next to the ability to define form fields.
+In [](#fig:FormGenerator) a screenshot of the implemented app can be seen where the user can provide policy values, next to the ability to define form fields using drag-and-drop.
 Not all possible form elements are supported as it only functions as a proof of concept, but additional field types can be added similarly to the existing ones.

-The drag-and-drop functionality is implemented using the [ember-drag-drop add-on](cite:cites ember-drag-drop-addon).
-Authentication is managed by ember-solid, redirecting users to the Solid IDP for login when accessing the app.
+[^ImplementationFormGenerator]: The source code of the FormGenerator app can be found at [https://github.com/SolidLabResearch/FormGenerator](https://github.com/SolidLabResearch/FormGenerator).

 <figure id="fig:FormGenerator" class="halfwidth">
 <img src="img/FormGenerator.png" alt="[Screenshot of FormGenerator application]" />